tarkansarim/OneTrainer-FluxDe-DistilledSupport-/README.md

 4. Train normally - everything else is automatic!

 Sample images during training will automatically use traditional CFG if your model is dedistilled.

+## Luma Normalize (Tone Invariance)

+Luma Normalize is an optional post-augmentation step that makes training inputs more invariant to global exposure and contrast.
+It runs after random color augs and centers each image’s luminance (brightness) and contrast to targets, reducing the model’s tendency to learn a “global look” instead of content.

+- Where: Concept window → Image augmentation tab
+- Toggle: `Luma Normalize`
+- Parameters:
+  - `luma_target_mean`: target brightness (0–1).
+Typical: `0.50` (neutral) or `0.55–0.65` to brighten.
+  - `luma_target_std`: target contrast (0–1).
+Typical: `0.20–0.30` (lower = flatter contrast).
+  - `luma_mix`: 0–1 blend with original. `1.0` = full normalize (strongest), `0.6–0.9` recommended to preserve some style/randomness.

+Recommended use
+- Enable when output images drift too bright/dark or overly punchy/flat despite augmentation.
+- Keep random brightness/contrast moderate (e.g., 0.05–0.15); luma normalize runs after and recenters tone.
+- Apply per concept: turn on for content-focused concepts; leave off for concepts where “look” is intentional.

+Notes
+- With `mix=1.0`, previews look less random (tone is pinned).
+Reduce `mix` to keep visible jitter.
+- This step does not change colors structurally; it equalizes per-sample luminance statistics.

 ## Additional Improvements in This Fork